Car rental in Iceland - tips and reviews

 Traffic rules in Iceland

-It is important that travelers, who rent a car in Iceland, should be aware of the laws here, which are different from those in their home country, so be sure to read and remember.
+It is important that travellers, who rent a car in Iceland, should be aware of the laws here, which are different from those in their home country, so be sure to read and remember.

 To rent a car, you must have a valid driver's license that you have been issued for more than one year ago.
 You must be at least 23 years of age to rent a minibus or 4WD car.
 Your license must be written in Latin characters or accompanied by an international driver's license.